-The Authority notes that Arup did not recommend any adjustments to SunWater's electricity costs.
+The Authority noted that Arup did not recommend any adjustments to SunWater's electricity costs.

-As noted in Volume 1, the Authority proposes electricity be escalated at 7.41% per annum, based on expected growth in the four key components of electricity prices - network costs, energy costs, retail operating costs and retail margin.
+As noted in the Draft Report, the Authority proposed electricity be escalated at 7.41% per annum, based on expected growth in the four key components of electricity prices - network costs, energy costs, retail operating costs and retail margin.

-At this stage, the Authority does not accept an escalation rate that makes an explicit allowance for carbon price impacts prior to them becoming enacted legislation.
+The Authority did not accept an escalation rate that makes an explicit allowance for carbon price impacts prior to them becoming enacted legislation.

-The Authority has made a specific adjustment to the proposed electricity costs as noted in Table 5.8.
+The Authority made a specific adjustment to the proposed electricity costs as noted in Table 5.7.